Skip to content

 200 OK

-Any successfully processed GET request returns response with status code 200 and proper data in body.
+Any successful GET request returns a response with status code 200, with the data in the response body.

 curl -i "http://localhost/db.json"